DhyanB/Open-Imaging/README.md

 ### Images used during testing

-The current testing set (see `/src/test/resources/input-images/`) includes 22 different GIF images of various file sizes and image dimensions.
-The biggest one is about 5 MB, the smallest one is only 69 bytes, all together sum up to 22 MB.
+The current testing set (see `/src/test/resources/input-images/`) includes 24 different GIF images of various file sizes, image dimensions and other special characteristics.
+The biggest one is 5 MB (`space.gif`), the smallest one is only 69 bytes (`sample.gif`), all together sum up to 25 MB.
 All but three are animated GIFs.
-Some have transparent backgrounds, some have optimized frames with smaller dimensions than the base canvas.
-One of the bigger files consists of 255 frames.
-Some images use interlacing.
-Three images cause the mentioned ArrayOutOfBoundsException in various other decoders.
+Some have transparent backgrounds, some have optimized frames with smaller dimensions than the base canvas. `bubble.gif` consists of 255 frames.
+Some images use interlacing (e.g. `hand.gif`).
+Three images cause the mentioned `ArrayOutOfBoundsException` in various other decoders. `fish.gif` does not have a trailer byte. `c64.gif` has a truncated `end of information` code at the end of the second frame.

 ### Quirks